 The Columbia County Department of Health has released its numbers for today.
-Since yesterday, there have been five new cases of COVID-19.
-The number of active cases being reported today is two fewer than yesterday, from which it can be inferred that seven more county residents are now considered to be recovering from the virus.
-There are eleven fewer county residents in mandatory quarantine today than yesterday, but the number hospitalized with the virus remains the same.
-No one is in the ICU, and there has not been a death from COVID-19 in Columbia County since Tuesday, May 4.
+Since yesterday, there have been 75 new cases of COVID-19, as compared with 121 new cases yesterday.
+Commenting on today's number, CCDOH director Jack Mabb said, "It's nice to see that drop-off."
+The number of active cases being reported today is 28 more than yesterday, from which it can be inferred that, since yesterday, 47 county residents have recovered from the virus.
+There are 3 fewer county residents hospitalized today than yesterday and 1 fewer in the ICU.
+There has not been a death from COVID-19 in Columbia County since Wednesday.

-A year ago today, the CCDOH reported 5 new cases of COVID-19--the same number as reported today.
-The total number of cases was 358, and the number of active cases was 176.
-There were 133 county residents in mandatory quarantine, 17 were hospitalized, and 1 was in the ICU.
-The total number of deaths attributed to COVID-19 at this time last year was 29.
+A year ago today, the CCDOH reported 49 new cases of COVID-19.
+The total number of cases was 2,723, and the number of active cases was 496.
+There were 636 county residents in mandatory quarantine, 36 were hospitalized, and 6 were in the ICU.
+The total number of deaths attributed to COVID-19 at this time last year was 61.